-Your returns may be selected for examination by taxing authorities.
-In the event of an examination or other Internal Revenue Service or state taxing authority contact, we are available to represent you.
-Any proposed adjustments by the examining agent are subject to certain rights of appeal.
-In the event of such government tax examinations, we will be available upon request to represent you and will render additional invoices for the time and expenses incurred.
-Fees and services will be communicated in a separate engagement letter.
+Your return(s) is/are subject to examination by the taxing authorities.
+In the event of an audit, you may be requested to produce documents, records, or other evidence to substantiate the information shown on the tax return(s).
+We are not responsible for Internal Revenue Service calculation of values or for resulting taxes, penalties, and interest.
+Any items resolved against you by an examining agent are subject to certain rights of appeal.
+In the event of an examination, we will be available to represent you.
+Such services will be covered in a separate engagement letter.